 Females: 40 – 45 kg / 88 – 100 lbs

-And the FCI officially defines the proper Cane Corso appearance as such :
+And the FCI officially defines the proper Cane Corsos appearance as such :

 Medium to large-sized.

-Robust and sturdy dog, nevertheless with some elegance.
+Cane Corso dogs are robust and sturdy dogs, nevertheless with some elegance.

 Lean and powerful muscles.

-The dog is rectangular in outline and is slightly longer than tall.
+The large breed dog is rectangular in outline and is slightly longer than tall.
 (The length of the dog is 11% greater than the height of the dog).

 The length of the head reaches 36 % of the height at the withers.

-So that is what you can expect to find from a well-bred Cane Corso, from a breeder that is following the correct conformation of the breed.
+So that is what you can expect to find from a well-bred Cane Corso, from a breeder following the breed’s correct conformation.

 The ‘American’ Cane Corso

-In recent years in America, some people are breeding the Cane Corsos even bigger and stronger, so much so that this would not fall within the proper standard of the breed.
+In recent years in America, some people are breeding the Cane Corsos even bigger and stronger, so much so that this would not fall within the breed’s proper standard.

-While only a little taller than the European standard, some of these dogs are bred very differently, with breeders aiming for an even stronger look, and these Corsos can weigh 180lb and above.
+While only a little taller than the European standard, some of these dogs are bred very differently, with cane corso breeders aiming for an even more substantial look, and these adult Cane Corso weighing 180lb and above.

 So be aware if you are looking at a breeder in the U.S, you may be choosing a much, much heavier, and stronger Cane Corso than you expect.